awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-3/ecs_ec2_service.md

 As shown task Id 0c6ca084-12a4-4469-a3b5-bbb0ad3c7bc3 is placed on OD Capacity Provider

 Check the remaining 5 tasks and check if ECS confirms to our Task Placement strategy.

-The final view of the Capacity Providers looks like below

-Image: TBD